sagemath/trac_to_gh/Issue 3151.md

 # Issue 3151: notebook -- move the jsmath logo from bottom left to bottom right

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3151

 Original creator: was